-Data Storage: Grid provides a virtual view of the data storage where each machine on the grid provides some parts of its available storage (like HDD space) and eventually grid will have a large collection of data storage virtually connected by grid software and managed by grid heads.
+Data Storage: Grid provides a virtual view of the data storage where each machine on the grid provides some parts of its available storage (like HDD space) and eventually grid will have a large collection of data storage virtually connected by the grid software and managed by grid heads.
 This integrated view of data storage is also called a Data Grid.

 Communication: Communication is one of the crucial resources in Grid Computing.
-Proper bandwidth is necessary for transferring tasks among the various nodes(machine) to do the computation.
+Proper bandwidth is necessary for transferring tasks among the various nodes(machines) to do the computation.
 High-speed networks connecting the grids are necessary for transferring faster jobs to the machines in the grid.